 2. B-Vitamins or Biotin

-B-vitamins are extremely important for your health, and the one thought to help with hair loss is Biotin.
+B-vitamins are extremely important for basic health by helping metabolize amino acids, fats and carbohydrates.
 As a B-vitamin, you regularly absorb Biotin from foods like salmon, eggs, and sunflower seeds.
-However, do date, there is not much evidence that a surplus of biotin intake would increase hair growth.
+It’s also thought that Biotin helps with hair growth.
+However, to date, the medical science is limited that a surplus of biotin would increase hair growth.

 While Biotin deficiency is rare, experts recommend that you can add as much as 30 mcg of the vitamin per day, but if you really want to change your body’s chemistry, you should consider adding some of these Biotin-rich foods in your diet: